vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 ### presentation

 - Type: `PresentationOptions | boolean`
-- Default: `false`

-Whether to enable presentation syntax support.

-You can set it with an object, the object will be used to config reveal.js.

-#### presentation.plugins

-- Type: `RevealPlugin[]`

   ```ts
   type RevealPlugin = "highlight" | "math" | "search" | "notes" | "zoom";
   ```

-- Required: No
+- Default: `false`

-Plugins you want to use on reveal.js.
+Whether to enable presentation syntax support.

+You can set it with an array, which represents enabled plugins.

 Acceptable values are: